-Tyree Guyton grew up in a Detroit that was still a thriving city, and his house was in a growing, middle-class neighborhood.
-But in 1967, when Tyree was 12, he witnessed the destructive effects of the 1967 Detroit riots, the result of social unrest over discrimination sparked by a police raid on a bar which left 43 dead and 467 injured.
+Tyree Guyton grew up in a Detroit that was a thriving city, and his house was in a growing, middle-class neighborhood.
+But in 1967, when Guyton was 12, he witnessed the destructive effects of the 1967 Detroit riots, the result of social unrest over discrimination sparked by a police raid on a bar which left 43 dead and 467 injured.

-Started in 1986, Tyree Guyton’s Heidelberg Project was his attempt to reclaim an area that had become so run-down and unsafe that people were afraid to walk through the area, even during the day time.
-Using paint, refuse from the neighborhood, and a small army of local kids, Tyree began transforming abandoned houses into massive works of art.
+Started in 1986, Guyton’s Heidelberg Project was his attempt to reclaim an area that had become so run-down and unsafe that people were afraid to walk through the area, even during the day time.
+Using paint, refuse from the neighborhood, and a small army of local kids, Guyton began transforming abandoned houses into massive works of art.

 It has been a difficult road.
 Despite the project’s having been featured everywhere from Oprah to the Today Show and considered a Detroit landmark, it was twice demolished by the city, in 1991 and 1999.
 Guyton, however, was undaunted and simply began anew each time.
 Eventually, the Wayne County Circuit Court ruled that the Heidelberg Project was protected under the First Amendment.